AhmetErdemTerzi/CS102_Project_IceBreaker/README.txt

 18.12.2020 | Pop up request message and its functionality is done for outdoor activity.
 User class is still on process.
 Little problems about .xml and activities are fixed.
 19.12.2020 | Notification Tab is fully functioning now.
 AdminUser is in progress.
 User is updated.
 User has new features in database now.
 20.12.2020 | AdminUser and User classes are almost done. reviewSuggestionsActivity is fully functioning.
 Firestore and database communication is achieved.
+22.12.2020 | Lobby class is almost done.
+LobbyActivity screen in progress.
+Minor mistakes are fixed.

 ***********************
 Emrecan Kutay 21702500